Coding for accessibility made easy.

 - No configuration required -- zero learning curve, so you can be productive immediately.

-- Shareable project-specific configurations, so your team can select the accessibility standard and select individual rules.
+- Shareable project-specific configurations, so your team can work from the same accessibility standard or rules.

 Once the plugin is installed, axe-linter installs and configures itself automatically.
 This can sometimes take a few minutes.
-Once this step is completed, axe-inter will start running on compatible source files.
+Once this step is completed, axe-linter will start running on compatible source files.

 The following tags are available for configuration in axe-linter: